ondras12345/AlarmClock/docs/screens.md

 ```
 Alarm index: 0 (0x00)
 Last alarm index: 15 (0x0F)
-Enabled for all days of the week
+Enabled for all days of the week, except for Saturday.
 Only rings once, then disables itself (SGL).
 Other possible values: OFF, RPT, SKP
 Rings at 6:20
 Snooze: 5 minutes * 5